 - Learn about the virtual coaching assistant powered by artificial intelligence by PocketConfidant AI.

 The following articles have been provided by Dr. Ron Breazeale.
-They may be helpful with your quest to build your own resilience or to coach another in doing so.
+They may be helpful in your quest to build your own resilience or to coach another in doing so.

 - My Experience-PDF